-Within 42 days after receiving the claim the engineer should respond with approval, or disapproval and detailed comments.
+Within 42 days after receiving the claim the engineer responds with approval, or disapproval and detailed comments.
 He may also request further particulars but should respond on the principles of the claim within the timescale.

-Each payment certificate should include when such amounts for any claim, which have been reasonably substantiated should be included in the payment certificate.
+When such amounts for any claim have been reasonably substantiated they should be included in the payment certificate.
 Updated claims should be submitted on a monthly basis with the final claim submitted within 28 days of the end of the event unless otherwise agreed.